Ettenmure/dcs-uv-converter/README.md

 In Blender, on the top left of the screen go to Edit > Preferences.

-Open the Add-ons menu and click "Install", locate the previously downloaded "uv_dcs_uv_converter.zip" and click "Install Add-on".
+Open the Add-ons menu and click "Install", locate the previously downloaded "DCSUVConverter.zip" and click "Install Add-on".

 Next, click on the checkbox to the left of the Add-on name to active it.
 Exit Blender.